BulutHamali/BulutHamali/README.md

-# Hi, I’m Bulut Hamalı! 👋
+# Hi, I’m Bulut Hamali! 👋

 I'm a software engineer with a background in bioinformatics, currently focused on full-stack development with the MERN stack.